krunalss/data_it_enterprises/README.md

 1. **Data Ingestion:**
 The Data Ingestion pipeline in this code efficiently handles data acquisition and preparation.
 It automates the downloading of data from a specified API, checking for pre-existing files to avoid redundancy, and then seamlessly extracts the contents of zip files into a designated directory, preparing the data for subsequent processing stages.
+<code>(The data used in SysForecast is synthetically generated for the purposes of this prototype or Minimum Viable Product (MVP)) </code>

 2. **Data Validation:** Ensuring the quality and consistency of ingested data against predefined schemas, which is crucial for reliable predictions.